Moyi-Li/Moyi_Li_academic.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Moyi Li is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Moyi Li is a senior undergraduate student in Aapplied Mathematics department at University of Washington.
+She is smart.

 {style="text-align: justify;"}